‘Staggering and Heartbreaking': Condo Collapse Death Toll Reaches 78

 The death toll in the collapse of a Surfside condo building rose to 78 on Friday, as recovery workers toiled for a 16th day to find victims in the rubble.

-"This is a staggering and heartbreaking number," Levine Cava said.
+"This is a staggering and heartbreaking number that affects all of us very very deeply," Levine Cava said.
 "The magnitude of this tragedy is growing each and every day."

 U.S. & World

+Levine Cava said the number of bodies recovered has put a strain on the Miami-Dade Medical Examiner's Office, with the medical examiner from neighboring Broward County now helping.

-More than 13 million pounds of concrete and debris have been removed from the site, with 60 trucks working to haul it away per day, Levine Cava said.
+More than 13 million pounds of concrete and debris have been removed from the site, with 60 trucks working to haul it away per day, officials said.

+"The pile that was originally four or five stories.
+It’s now almost at ground level.
+So the progress that our search and rescue teams are making is really incredible," Surfside Mayor Charles Burkett said.

 At the same news conference, officials said one rescue worker had to be hospitalized after suffering a cardiac incident, while another was hospitalized for a laceration.
 A Miami-Dade Police officer also had their foot run over by a truck, officials said.